tiny8877/okta.github.io/_source/_docs/api/resources/inline-hooks.md

 {% api_operation post /api/v1/inlineHooks%}

 Register a new Inline Hook to your Organization in `ACTIVE` status.
-You need to pass an object in the JSON payload providing information on the inline hook you are registering.
+You need to pass an object in the JSON payload of your request, providing information on the inline hook you are registering.
 In the object, you need to supply:

  - The URL of your external service.
  - The type of the inline hook (Okta supports several different types of inline hooks).
- - The API key that you wish Okta to pass to your service in the authorization header of all calls (your external service can check for the presence of the correct key as a security measure).
+ - The API key that you wish Okta to pass to your service when it calls it (so that your external service can check for the presence of the correct key as a security measure).

  The structure of the object is described below, in [Inline Hook Object](#inline-hook-object).

- Note that the API key you set here is a key for Okta to pass to your external service.
-It is unrelated to the Okta API token you must supply with calls to Okta APIs.
+ Note that the API key you set here is a key for Okta to pass to your external service in an authorization header with each call it makes.
+It is unrelated to the Okta API token you must supply when making calls to Okta APIs.

- You can also optionally specify extra headers that you wish Okta to pass to your external service in each call.
+ You can optionally specify extra headers that you wish Okta to pass to your external service in each call.

 #### Request Parameters